 Other Places to Visit near Dhuandhar Waterfall Jabalpur

-Chausath Yogini: The Chausath Yogini Temple is dedicated to Sixty Four yoginis (Chausath means sixty four and Yoginis means female attendant of the mother goddess).
+Chausath Yogini: The Chausath Yogini Temple is dedicated to Sixty Four yoginis (Chausath means sixty-four and Yoginis means female attendant of the mother goddess).
 The temple is circular in shape and it is situated nearly 500 meters from Bhedaghat entrance gate.
-According to locals the Chausath Yogini temple was built by the Kalchuri Dynasty in 10th century and later it was destroyed and deformed by Mughal invaders.
+According to locals, the Chausath Yogini temple was built by the Kalchuri Dynasty in the 10th century and later it was destroyed and deformed by Mughal invaders.
 The temple hosts the idols of the Mother Goddess and Lord Shiva and to reach there you have to climb nearly 150 stairs.
 The temple complex is circular in shape and consists of 64 shrines dedicated to specific yoginis.
-The idols of each yogini is carved with uttermost precaution and they look beautiful.
-The architectural plan of Indian Parliament is copied form the design of Chausath Yogini Temple.
+The idols of each yogini are carved with uttermost precaution and they look beautiful.
+The architectural plan of Indian Parliament is copied from the design of Chausath Yogini Temple.

 Panchmatha Temple: The Panchmatha Temple is situated nearly 200 meters from the Chausath Yogini Temple and one can also visit this place and pray to Gods.

-Boat Ride through the Marble Rocks of Narmada River: Another must do thing at Bhedaghat is Boat Ride through the Marble Rocks of Narmada River.
+Boat Ride through the Marble Rocks of Narmada River: Another must do a thing at Bhedaghat is Boat Ride through the Marble Rocks of Narmada River.
 The Boat ride is available at Panchvati Ghat which is approximately one kilometer from Bhedaghat.
 Here the flow of Narmada River is steady which makes boating possible.
 Depending upon your budget you can reserve a boat or use a shared one.
-The charges for shared boat is INR 50 for half an hour and INR 100 for one hour.
-The best thing about Boat Ride through the Marble Rocks of Narmada River is that every boat has a person dedicated for commentary purpose.
-Through the boat ride you would be able to see the Marble Rocks from a very close distance.
-Throughout this one hour ride you will witness some best scenes of Narmada River and Natural scenery.
-The place is also famous for shooting of large number of Bollywood Movies.
-The Hindi Movie Asoka as well as the crocodile fight scenes of movie Mohenjo Daro were shot here.
+The charges for a shared boat is INR 50 for half an hour and INR 100 for one hour.
+The best thing about Boat Ride through the Marble Rocks of Narmada River is that every boat has a person dedicated for commentary.
+Through the boat ride, you would be able to see the Marble Rocks from a very close distance.
+Throughout this one hour ride, you will witness some best scenes of Narmada River and Natural scenery.
+The place is also famous for the shooting of a large number of Bollywood Movies.
+The Hindi Movie Asoka, as well as the crocodile fight scenes of movie Mohenjo Daro, were shot here.